Video Shows Cuba Gooding Jr.’s Brother Going on Homophobic Rant After His Pizza Order Took Too Long

 Be forewarned: If you choose to click on the video, it’s explicit.

-Later Gooding was interviewed to see what was behind the outburst.
+Later, Gooding was interviewed to see what was behind the outburst.
 He said that it was late and his pizza was, too.
 After all, he reasoned, “who wouldn’t be a little impatient?”

-Omar Gooding said during the interview, that he apologized later to everyone involved in the heated exchange.
+Omar Gooding said during the interview that he apologized later to everyone involved in the heated exchange.
 He said that apologies were offered from all the parties involved, including the bystander that stood up for the restaurant employee.

 He also said during the interview that he was “by no means a hater or homophobic.”
 He apologized for the offensive language and wanted to let the world know that it shouldn’t define who he is.